Gearank – Music Gear Information for Live Performance or Studio

 There is also an optional power adapter that you can buy, so you can use it without batteries when a power outlet is accessible.

 The Blackstar Fly 3 is as versatile as modeling amps while being superbly portable.
 Guitarists will find it hard to make excuses to skip practice.
-It delivers great-sounding tones.
+And for such a small amp, it delivers great-sounding tones.

 Specifications